MarlinFirmware/Marlin/Marlin/Firmwares/README.md

      when you slice from the PLA by command G29 L1 in the startGCode * of your filament.
      (* PrusaSlicer).

+    If you later notice that the dimensions of your printed objects are inaccurate then it will be necessary to carry out a final calibration of your turns by printing an object to correct these errors.

+This chapter is being written ...............

   **TIPS-SLICER**

-    In your **Start GCode** on your Slicer.
+    In your **Start_GCode** on your Slicer.
     - M420 S1 enable bed leveling but in my firmware G28 activate the last mesh used or the default one (0)
     - M420 Lx or G29 Lx(Load mesh_x correction).
 If you are using PrusaSlicer you can add a line "G29 Lx; load mesh PLA" in the starting GCode instead instead of the G29 Lx in the printer start GCode.

   And on my **EndGCode** I remove G28 and I substitute with this type of code: